Sajid-developer/learn-destructuring-in-javascript/README.md

-# Learn destructuring in javascript
+# Learn Destructuring In JavaScript
 ⭐ All about concept of Destructuring In JavaScript.